 National

-Journalist Dinesh Sitaula dies after collapsing during election campaign in Achham
+Journalist Dinesh Sitaula dies

 Grande International Hospital issued a statement saying he died at 12:45pm on Sunday.

 He was placed on mechanical ventilation and admitted to the intensive care unit under the care of critical care and neurosurgery teams.
-Despite continuous treatment, the hospital said there was no neurological improvement even after 48 hours, adding that he later developed diabetes insipidus, which was managed as per protocol.
+Despite continuous treatment, the hospital said there was no neurological improvement even after 48 hours, the hospital said, adding that he later developed diabetes insipidus, which was managed as per protocol.

 On Friday morning, Sitaula suddenly lost consciousness at Bangapatta in ward 4 of Mangalsen Municipality.
 He was initially taken to the district hospital, but as treatment was not possible there, he was airlifted by a Nepali Army helicopter to Kathmandu.

-Sitaula, a resident of Tokha, Kathmandu, had joined Balen’s team for the campaign in Achham.
+Sitaula, a resident of Tokha, Kathmandu, had joined Shah’s team for the campaign in Achham.
 According to Achham District Hospital chief Dr Kamalesh Yadav, Sitaula was in a critical condition upon arrival.
 “He was unconscious, had no blood pressure, his body was cold, and he was not breathing.
 A CT scan suggested a possible head injury with internal bleeding.
 Treatment was not possible at the district hospital, so he was referred to Kathmandu,” Dr Yadav said.

 Achham Chief District Officer Yagyaraj Budha said that upon learning about the incident, Sitaula was flown to Kathmandu via Surkhet at around 9:30am on Friday.

-21.12°C Kathmandu
+8.84°C Kathmandu